Subscribe

 Like "thank you" to your son or daughter for strengths you see in their character - their generosity, their smile, their sensitivity to hurting people, their passion.
 Their sense of humor, their discipline, their ability to organize, their insight, their honesty.
 They'll flourish with your compliments.
 They'll wither with your criticism.

-With my wife no longer here to thank, I know it's important to ask how long has it been since your spouse heard "Thank you"?
+With my wife no longer here to thank, I know it's important to ask how long it has been since your spouse heard "Thank you"?
 For the difference you've made in my life.
 For the sacrifices, for listening, for loving me enough to tell me things I didn't want to hear.
 And it means affirming them for positive changes.
 So much better than a boatload of nagging.
 As my Karen often said, "Water what you want to grow."

 Thanking an employee for their attitude or effort is that kind of "watering."
 Being appreciative, rather than defensive, when someone shows you a fault or a weakness models humility and teachability.